akhilstanis/blinken-window/README.md

   * canvas.rb -  A web interface to control the bulbs.
   * blm_player.rb - A simple blm palyer which can play blinken movies
+  * pong.rb - Class pong game that can be controlled using keyboard or websocked client
+  * blinken_string.rb - A string class which can easily generate frames to animate text on blinken window

 ## Contributing